QubesOS/qubes-builder/doc/Configuration.md

  - `qubes-core-dom0-3.2.13-1.13.fc23.x86_64` (`.13` is the additional version here)
  - `qubes-gpg-split_2.0.24-1+deb8u1+devel1` (`+devel1` is the additional version here)

+### TEMPLATE_ROOT_WITH_PARTITIONS
+> Default: no value

+When set to `1`, linux-template-builder will include partition table in root.img, instead of placing filesystem directly from the start of the image.
+The system will installed in the first partition.
+Additionally, grub will be installed in MBR (if given builder plugin do support it).

 ### ISO_INSTALLER
 > Default: 1